NandanDesai/TwitterScraper4J/README.md

 [![MIT license](https://img.shields.io/github/license/NandanDesai/TwitterScraper4J)](https://github.com/NandanDesai/TwitterScraper4J/blob/master/LICENSE)
 [![GitHub release](https://img.shields.io/github/v/release/NandanDesai/TwitterScraper4J?include_prereleases)](https://github.com/NandanDesai/TwitterScraper4J/releases)

+## !
+Shutdown Notice !

+*Twitter has shutdown it's Legacy version (non-JavaScript website).
+This library was designed to fetch the content by scraping the non-JavaScript version of the site.
+Now that the legacy Twitter is shutdown, this library won't work anymore.
+Refer [this](https://github.com/NandanDesai/TwitterScraper4J/issues/5#issuecomment-801661799) Issue for more info.*

+## Description

 This is a Java library which lets you fetch Twitter public data without the need to use any API.

 #### Pros